 Good Practice Framework

 Our Good Practice Framework (GPF) is a guide to handling complaints and academic appeals in higher education in England and Wales, which was developed in consultation with providers, students’ unions and higher education and complaints handling organisations.
-The GPF has eight core principles and contains good practice guidance to help providers design and operate internal procedures.
+The GPF has ten core principles and contains good practice guidance to help providers design and operate internal procedures.
 A provider’s procedures should be consistent with the guidance and principles set out in the GPF.
 The various sections of the GPF inform the way we review complaints related to those procedures.

 Explore the different sections of our Good Practice Framework.
 Are your provider’s procedures consistent with the guidance?

-8 principles of the Good Practice Framework
+Principles of the Good Practice Framework

-- Improving the student experience
+- Improve the student experience